LenShustek/Eudora_fix_mbx/patches/2_message-id_patch/README.txt

 header for every outgoing message.
 For the gory details of what I did, see message-id_buxfix.txt.

-The patched executable file also contains the previous fix for doubled letters on incoming messages.
+This patched executable file also contains the previous fix for doubled letters on incoming messages.
 See the doubleletter_patch directory in this repository for information about that.